-In the Inspector, you’ll find the controls for the tool you’re working with.
-You can view and edit properties of selected objects as well as layers, artboards, import options and more.
+In the Inspector, you’ll find the controls for the tool you’re currently working with.
+You can also view and edit the properties of selected objects as well as layers, artboards, import options, and more.

-The Style Tab is considered to be the main tab in Vectornator where all styling functions reside from Fill, Stroke and Shadow options to Blend Modes, Blur and more.
+The Style Tab is the main tab in Vectornator where you can find styling functions for your selected element.
+The options range from Fill (1), Stroke (2) and Shadow (3) to Blend Modes, Arrows, Blur and more.

-The style tab is content aware.
-This means that it adapts according to the selected object.
-For example, selecting a text box will reveal text options.
-Selecting an image will reveal Auto Trace settings and so on.
+The style tab is content-aware.
+This means that it adapts according to the current selected object.
+For example, selecting a text box will reveal text options, while selecting an image will reveal Auto Trace settings, etc.

-The path tab is the go to solution to edit and modify paths.
-It houses options like Boolean, Masking and more complex functions like outlining a path or placing a text onto a path.
+The Path Tab is the go-to solution for editing and modifying paths.
+It contains options like Boolean operations, Masking, and even more complex functions like outlining a path or defining anchor points.

 The Layers Tab is the place for managing all your layers and objects within your document.

 Additionally, the Layers Tab also allows you to manage your Artboards (B).

 Here, you can create a new layer (A), select multiple layers, show/hide certain layers, lock/unlock layers, duplicate a layer, and delete or rename your artboards, layers, and objects.